jlcoden/bamazon/README.md

 The application consists of the following code:

-- A start function that displayas a list of the products and runs the application
+- A start function that displays a list of the products and runs the application
   ![](bamazonCustomer_start.PNG)

-- Two prompts asking customer to enter the rpoduct id and quanity of units they would like to buy
+- Prompts asking customer to enter the product id and quanity of units they would like to buy
   ![](bamazonCustomer_prompt.PNG)

 - A doTransaction function that queries the database and verifies that there's enough in stock to make the purchase.
 If enough the total cost is shown.